2016–17 NHL season: Bracket

+In each round, teams competed in a best-of-seven series following a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
+The team with home ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team was at home for games three and four (and game six, if necessary).
+The top three teams in each division made the playoffs, along with two wild cards in each conference, for a total of eight teams from each conference.

+In the first round, the lower seeded wild card in each conference was played against the division winner with the best record while the other wild card was played against the other division winner, and both wild cards were de facto #4 seeds.
+The other series matched the second and third-place teams from the divisions.
+In the first two rounds, home ice advantage was awarded to the team with the better seed.
+In the conference finals and Stanley Cup Finals, home ice advantage was awarded to the team with the better regular season record.

 Statistics

 Scoring leaders

 The following players led the league in regular season points at the conclusion of games played on April 9, 2017.

 Leading goaltenders

 The following goaltenders led the league in regular season goals against average at the conclusion of games played on April 9, 2017, while playing at least 1800 minutes.

 NHL awards

 Awards were presented at the NHL Awards ceremony, to be held following the 2017 Stanley Cup playoffs.
 Finalists for voted awards are announced during the playoffs and winners are presented at the award ceremony.
 Voting will conclude immediately after the end of the regular season.
 The Presidents' Trophy, the Prince of Wales Trophy and Clarence S. Campbell Bowl are not presented at the awards ceremony.
-The Lester Patrick Trophy is announced during the summer and presented in the fall.